-Marsha Smith, Office Manager – Marsha returned to Career Collaborative in 2011 from On-Site Insight, Inc where she served in as the Office Manager and Business Development Associate for more than 9 years.
+Marsha Smith, Office Manager – Marsha returned to Career Collaborative in 2011 from On-Site Insight, Inc where she served as the Office Manager and Business Development Manager for more than 9 years.
 She brings 10 years’ administrative experience to her key role in supporting the mission, program and clients.
 Marsha has a BA in Criminology and Psychology from the University of Texas at Dallas and is currently pursuing her Master’s of Science degree in Nonprofit Management and Philanthropy from Bay Path University.
 Back to top.